Effects of Orbital Eccentricity: The Earth

 At aphelion summer you get a few dozen such major dust storms at any given time

-At perihelion summer you get hundreds of such storms and often they merge and grow and cover large parts of the planet (1/3 half the planet, 1/10 all of it)
+At perihelion summer you get hundreds of such storms and often they merge and grow and cover large parts of the planet (1/3 of summers about half the planet, 1/10 of summers all of it)